UCSD-E4E/mangrove/deforestation-detection/README.md

-# Identify Mangrove Deforestation using Pixel Difference using Daily Satellite Imagery
+# Identify Mangrove Deforestation using Pixel Difference with Daily Satellite Imagery